 Some doctors prescribe corticoid steroids to reduce whatever the inflammation may be, but this is not a cure.
 Corticoid steroids can lower bone density and testosterone, cause water retention and fat gain, and are linked with joint bone death (necrosis), so they are an excellent option to stay on for the long term.

-If you are taking statins with or without fibrates, high CPK may indicate muscle-related problems that these drugs can cause in some people.
+If you take statins with or without fibrates, high CPK may indicate muscle-related problems that these drugs can cause in some people.
 Statins (with or without fibrates) can cause rhabdomyolysis, which can cause the destruction of muscle tissue in a few patients and increase CPK.
 Some patients have anecdotallyStatins (with or without fibrates) can cause rhabdomyolysis, which can cause the destruction of muscle tissue in a few patients and increase CPK.
-If you are taking statins with or without fibrates, high CPK may indicate muscle-related problems that these drugs can cause in some people.
+If you take statins with or without fibrates, high CPK may indicate muscle-related problems that these drugs can cause in some people.

 Although most focus on higher CPK blood test results, low CPK levels can also signify a health problem.